The views expressed by the host on this program documented to be almost always right 98.5% of the time.

 I will tell you this.

-But if he comes out and supports permanent tax cuts, well, they he'll get away with it immediately.
+But if he comes out and supports permanent tax cuts, well, he'll get away with it immediately.

 Well, we understand what he's doing.

-Um uh uh he's running for the Republican nomination.
+He's running for the Republican nomination.

-We know what he has to do, and he'll be back to us once he wins that.
+He'll be back to us once he wins that.

-But if he were to do that, if he were to come out for uh and support permanent tax cuts, and of course this will never happen, but he's got an opportunity to denounce Feingold and this censure movement.
+But if he were to do that, if he were to come out and support permanent tax cuts, and of course this will never happen, but he's got an opportunity to denounce Feingold and this censure movement.

 He wants his campaign team.

-But remember, he can anybody can change legislation every year.
+Remember, anybody can change legislation every year.

 There's no such thing as permanent anything in Washington except Social Security, Medicare, and Medicaid.

-Those those and now Medicare Part B, the prescription drugs.
+And now Medicare Part B, the prescription drugs.

 That's about all that's permanent.